 A business model that uses nostalgia to drive sales through iconic Australian brands is proving a winning formula for South Australian chocolate confectionary company Robern Menz.

 Like quantum computing or fusion energy generation, for a long time hypersonics has been described jokingly as something that’s the technology of the future, and which always will be.

 Round two of the Manufacturing Efficiency Funding program is open to NSW businesses.

 As the global renewables transition accelerates, the future for coal regions has become a big worry.
 This raises an important question: can renewables create the right jobs in the right places to employ former coal workers?

-The manufacturing sector ended four months of contraction in March, according to the Australian Industry Group’s Performance of Manufacturing Index.
+The manufacturing sector returned to growth after two months of pronounced contraction, according to the Australian Industry Group’s Performance of Manufacturing Index.